 Limit Caffeine Throughout the Day

 There is nothing wrong with a cup of coffee in the morning, but going back to the pot throughout the morning and into the afternoon is a bad idea.
-While you may not feel like the caffeine you had at 3pm is the reason you can’t sleep, it very well could be.
-Caffeine stays in your blood stream much longer than you can actively feel it.
+While you may not feel like the caffeine you had at 3 pm is why you can’t sleep, it could very well be why you experience insomnia.
+Caffeine stays in your bloodstream much longer than you can actively feel it and could be responsible for your middle-of-the-night wakeups.
+Switch to decaf later in the morning for better sleep.

 Pushing yourself towards exhaustion on a daily basis isn’t necessarily a healthy habit to develop either, but making an effort to exercise and use energy throughout the day can go a long way.
-Take a yoga class, go for a walk with baby, whatever you want - just be active!
+Take a yoga class, go for a walk with the baby, or just be active!
+Hopefully, it will help encourage the nighttime sleepiness you need to fall asleep and stay asleep.

 No More Long Naps

-A quick 10-15 minute power nap can have profound benefits on your energy levels.
-However, long naps will hinder your night time sleep.
+A quick ten to 15-minute power nap can have profound benefits on your energy levels.
+However, long naps will hinder your nighttime sleep.
 It may be a vicious cycle (the less you sleep at night, the more you want to sleep during the day), but you need to try and sleep only at bedtime.

-Momsomnia can feel overwhelming at times, but the vast majority of the time it is all in your head.
-Coming to the realization that your newborn doesn’t need your attention every waking minute is certainly not easy, but it is necessary.
+Momsomnia can feel overwhelming at times, but it is all in your head the vast majority of the time.
+Coming to the realization that your newborn doesn’t need your attention every waking minute, but it is necessary.